luminocean/gled/README.md

-# Golang implemented Lightweight Embedded Database
+# Lightweight Embedded Database in Golang